 Track international examination statistics.

-Within 2 years, NCEES will develop and implement a plan to promote the use of the examination as an outcomes assessment tool to all foreign EAC/ABET-accredited programs that have an existing Pearson VUE testing center in the area.
+Within 2 years (2017), NCEES will develop and implement a plan to promote the use of the fundamentals examinations as an outcomes assessment tool to all foreign EAC/ABET-accredited programs that have an existing Pearson VUE testing center in the area.

-OUTREACH GOAL
+PUBLIC AWARENESS

 The general public and other key stakeholders have a greater understanding that engineering and surveying licensure are essential to safeguarding public health, safety, and welfare.